 However, we use cupping therapy a little different than most traditional cupping practitioners.

 First, we use Baguanfa or Soft Silicone Cups for our cupping instead of fire cupping with glass cups.

 Second, we incorporate cupping directly into our massage and move the cups right along with our massage strokes until we find troubled areas where we can focus our cupping therapy.
 This allows us to leverage the complementary benefits derived from creating a localized vacuum (negative pressure) with the benefits derived from manual tissue manipulation (positive pressure), joint manipulation, and relaxation work.

 Third, we do not usually leave the ubiquitous big round cupping marks that most practitioners leave (unless it is necessary or you want that type of cupping).

 Fourth, Just as there are different levels of manual pressure in massage therapy, there are also different levels of vacuum or negative pressure used in Massage Cupping Therapy from very light to very “heavy”.
 We only use the pressure that we feel that your body needs in that specific area and we are constantly monitoring the pressure for effectiveness and comfort.

 Benefits of Cupping Therapy

 Cupping is also a great form of self-care and it is very easy to do.
 However, it is a good idea to talk to your healthcare practitioner as well as a qualified cupping practitioner to establish a self-care cupping protocol before you start placing these all over your body.
-When you are ready, here is a link to the cups that I like on Amazon because of the quality of the silicone and ease of use.
+When you are ready, here is a link to the cups that we like on Amazon because of the quality of the silicone and ease of use.